 And make a list of what you need for homeschooling in each room.
 (I love lists.
-They help me organize everything in my homesteading homeschooling work at home mom life.)
+They help me organize everything in my homesteading homeschooling work-at-home mom life.)

 In each of our homes, where we homeschool has depended on what we're learning.
 Basically, we have table time, couch time, music time, and outdoor learning.

 I keep what I need where I need it.
 For example, books for couch time go in a basket beside the couch.
-And nature journals, magnifying glasses, baskets and field guides live in a basket by the front door for foraging lessons and nature studies.
+And nature journals, magnifying glasses, baskets, and field guides live in a basket by the front door for foraging lessons and nature studies.

-And in our off grid home, table time happens at our kitchen table.
+And in our off-grid home, table time happens at our kitchen table.
 Other homeschool families I know use desks, a table in a family room, or even the dining table.

 During table time we cover handwriting, language arts, art, lapbooks, and any workbook or worksheet activities.
 And we also do crafts at our kitchen table, which has a pretty indestructible glass top.